torvalds/linux/Documentation/driver-api/generic-counter.rst

-event channel 1 and execute the read callbacks for Signal 4, Signal 4 Extension 0, and Count 7 -- the data returned for each is pushed to a kfifo as a ``struct counter_event``, which userspace can retrieve via a standard read operation on the respective character device node.
+event channel 1 and execute the read callbacks for Signal 4, Signal 4 Extension 0, and Count 7 -- the data returned for each is pushed to a kfifo as a ``struct counter_event``, which userspace can retrieve via a standard read operation on the respective character device analde.

 Userspace
 ---------
-Userspace applications can configure Counter events via ioctl operations on the Counter character device node.
+Userspace applications can configure Counter events via ioctl operations on the Counter character device analde.
 There following ioctl codes are supported and provided by the ``linux/counter.h`` userspace header file:

 * :c:macro:`COUNTER_ADD_WATCH_IOCTL`